IBM/mlapp/docs/integrations/azureml/getting-started.md

 - Hit the "Submit" button.
 - Go to “Experiments” on the left navbar.
 Select your experiment.
 - See results  - you will see your run in there as “running”
-> Note: we highly recommend to customize your UI table:
+> Note: we highly recommend customizing your view and saving it:
 >
 > - Add filter: RunType “not in” azureml.PipelineRun
 >